Silicon nitride based integrated photonic circuit to control a cold-atom source

-To realize an on-chip based inertial sensor using ultracold rubidium 87 atoms one needs to cool, trap and prepare the atoms in a specific state \cite{Huet2013,DupontNivet2016,Wirtschafter2022}.
-The first step in the preparation process is Doppler cooling.
-When combined with a magnetic field created using coils, this process is used to create a magneto-optical trap (MOT).
+To realize an on-chip based inertial sensor using ultracold $^{87}$Rb atoms one needs to cool, trap and prepare the atoms in a specific state \cite{Huet2013,DupontNivet2016,Wirtschafter2022}.
+The first preparation step is Doppler cooling.
+When combined with a magnetic field created using coils, this process creates a magneto-optical trap (MOT).
 The laser system \cite{hello_miniaturized_2025} consists of two 1560 nm lasers, one for cooling and one for optical pumping, both are amplified and frequency doubled using a PPLN waveguide to reach 780~nm.
-In the supplemental material the fine structure splitting of $^{87}$Rb is shown to indicate the cooling and pumping transitions.
-2~mW of pumping laser power is sent to a saturated absorption spectroscopy setup (see Fig. \ref{fig_02}) to lock the pumping laser to the overlap between the $\left|5^2 S_{3/2},F=2\right>$ to $\left|5^2 S_{1/2},F=1\right>$ and $\left|5^2 S_{3/2},F=1\right>$ to $\left|5^2 S_{1/2},F=1\right>$ transitions since the overlap of these two transitions results in the highest intensity peak, afterwards an AOM is used to shift the pumper laser frequency by +78.5~MHz.
+In the supplemental material the level structure of $^{87}$Rb is shown to indicate the cooling and pumping transitions.
+2~mW of pumping laser power is sent to a saturated absorption spectroscopy setup (see Fig. \ref{fig_02}) to lock the pumping laser to the overlap between the $\left|5^2 S_{3/2},F=2\right>$ to $\left|5^2 S_{1/2},F=1\right>$ and $\left|5^2 S_{3/2},F=1\right>$ to $\left|5^2 S_{1/2},F=1\right>$ transitions since this line results in the highest intensity peak, afterwards an AOM is used to shift the pumper laser by +78.5~MHz.
 The cooler beam is locked to the pumper beam by sending 3~mW of power of both beams via a fibersplitter to a photodiode to generate a beatnote at 1560~nm.
-In Fig. \ref{fig_02} a schematic layout of the setup combined with a picture of the PIC and photograph of the atomic cloud in the vacuum chamber is shown.
-After preparing the light in the laser setup it is send to the PIC and its outputs are directly send to the fiber collimators of the MOT beams.
+In Fig. \ref{fig_02} a schematic layout of the setup combined with a picture of the PIC and photograph of the atomic cloud is shown.
+After preparing the light in the laser setup, it is send to the PIC and its outputs are directly send to the fiber collimators of the MOT beams.
 The PIC replaces the bulk optics needed for control and manipulation of the laser beams.
-With the compact optical setup presented in Fig. \ref{fig_02} a 3DMOT is created by first realizing a 2DMOT in the lower cell (see Fig. \ref{fig_02}) where the atoms are pre-cooled and then pushed using a Pushbeam into the 3DMOT \cite{Dieckmann1998,Schoser2002}.
-Taking the three outputs 3DX1, 3DX2 and 3DXH from the PIC indicated in Fig. \ref{fig_02} and insert them in the upper cell and reflect them using mirrors create six cooling beams with appropriate circular polarization.
-One pair of coils, whose axis is parallel to the MOT 3DH beam, is used to create a field with a gradient of 4~G.cm$^{-1}$ with a zero at the intersection of the six 3DMOT beams.
-While the outputs 2DX1, 2DX2 and Pushbeam are combined with a magnetic gradient of permanent magnets for a 2DMOT.
+A 3DMOT is loaded in the upper cell from a 2DMOT realized in the lower cell (see Fig. \ref{fig_02}) where the atoms are pre-cooled and pushed using a Pushbeam into the 3DMOT \cite{Dieckmann1998,Schoser2002}.
+Taking the three outputs 3DX1, 3DX2 and 3DXH from the PIC indicated in Fig. \ref{fig_02}, inserting them in the upper cell and reflecting them using mirrors creates six cooling beams with appropriate circular polarization.
+One pair of coils, whose axis is parallel to the 3DH beam, creates a quadrupole field with a gradient of 4~G.cm$^{-1}$ with a zero at the intersection of the six 3DMOT beams.
+The outputs 2DX1, 2DX2 and Pushbeam are combined with a magnetic gradient of permanent magnets for a 2DMOT.